hotwilson/ship/README.md

 We conduct this exercise so you can realistically compare the true effort needed for each choice of technologies.

-Let's start with using GitHub, Jenkins, Dockerhub on Heroku, referencing a database in mlab.
+Let's start with using GitHub, Jenkins, Dockerhub on Digital Ocean, referencing a database in mlab.
 These all offer free usage options.